Personal Statement Examples

 Experts noted that the company should embrace new technologies to improve performance.
 The findings revealed that most of the activities in the company were similar and redundant.
 Furthermore, most of the activities were straightforward and did not require specialized skills for execution.
 According to a case study, experts realized the company could adopt technology-based solutions to automate most operations.
 Other proposals included training employees to understand the need to embrace technology-based solutions.
 The team of experts proposed a collaborative approach where the company would seek professional support from professionals on practical technological solutions to automate the production of cosmetic products.

 The management hired Siemens to provide automation solutions to the production process.
-Siemens provided automated solutions through automotive-embedded software developments aligned with ABC’s needs.
+Siemens provided automated solutions through automotive-embedded software developments that were aligned with ABC’s needs.
 All employees received adequate training on operating computerized systems.
 Other support services included employee mentoring and team-building activities to encourage employees to embrace modern technology.
 The strategy was crucial in ensuring that Baby Boomer and Generation X employees appreciated the need to integrate technology-based solutions to enhance efficiency.
 However, most older employees felt intimidated by Millennials, who had well-versed knowledge about new technologies.
 On their part, Millennials thought that Baby Boomer and Generation Z employees created systemic barriers to embracing latest technologies.
 Other challenges included increased operational costs due to a large and less effective workforce.

 The company may have adopted alternative solutions by laying off older employees and hiring more Millennials to champion technology-based solutions.
 The management should have opted to promote employees interested in the technology-based to take up management roles.
 This strategy would ensure speedy implementation of effective solutions to encourage efficiency and lower operational costs.
 From a case study, the management would provide Millennials with a supportive work environment to ensure that they create new and innovative interventions to address emerging issues.